Gina Raimondo: 2010 election

 In 2010, incumbent general treasurer Frank T. Caprio chose to run for governor rather than seek a second consecutive term in office.
 Describing the position of general treasurer as “a professional job, not a political job", Raimondo announced her candidacy for the position, her first campaign for elected office.
 In April 2010, former Democratic primary opponent Tom Sgouros dropped out of the race and endorsed Raimondo, leaving her as the only Democratic candidate.

-Running a candidacy that emphasized her business credentials, Raimondo pledged to "use the power as the chief investment officer to lean on banks to invest again".
-Raimondo's platform called for financial empowerment programs at senior centers and schools, and for protecting consumers from predatory lending and mortgages.
-On November 2, 2010, Raimondo was elected general treasurer, defeating Republican nominee Kernan F. King by a margin of 62% to 38%.
+Running a campaign that emphasized her business credentials, Raimondo pledged to "use the power as the chief investment officer to lean on banks to invest again".
+Her platform called for financial empowerment programs at senior centers and schools, and for protecting consumers from predatory lending and mortgages.
+On November 2, Raimondo was elected general treasurer, defeating Republican nominee Kernan F. King by a margin of 62% to 38%.

 Tenure

 During her first year as general treasurer, she prioritized reforming Rhode Island's public employee pension system, which was 48% funded in 2010.
 In April 2011, Raimondo led the state retirement board to reduce the state's assumed rate of return on pension investments from 8.25 percent to 7.5 percent.

-In May 2011, Raimondo released "Truth in Numbers", a report that advocated for benefit cuts as the solution to Rhode Island's pension problems, and she helped lead the effort to cut pensions, along with then-Speaker of the House Gordon Fox.
+In May 2011, Raimondo released "Truth in Numbers", a report that advocated benefit cuts as the solution to Rhode Island's pension problems, and she helped lead the effort to cut pensions, along with then-Speaker of the House Gordon Fox.
 The Rhode Island Retirement Security Act (RIRSA) was enacted by the General Assembly on November 17, 2012, with bipartisan support in both chambers.
 The next day, then-Governor Lincoln Chafee signed RIRSA into law.
-The legality of RIRSA was challenged in court by the public employee unions, but a settlement was reached in June 2015.
+RIRSA's legality was challenged in court by the public employee unions, but a settlement was reached in June 2015.

 Under Raimondo's tenure, the pension fund was criticized for underperforming when compared with its peers.
-Raimondo's critics attributed the underperformance to a sharp increase in fees paid to hedge fund managers while her supporters argued investments in hedge funds stabilize investments during market downturns for more consistent returns over time.
+Raimondo's critics attributed the underperformance to a sharp increase in fees paid to hedge fund managers, while her supporters argued investments in hedge funds stabilize investments during market downturns for more consistent returns over time.

 OSIP program

 Raimondo created the Ocean State Investment Pool (OSIP), designed as a low-cost investment vehicle intended to help the state and municipalities better manage and improve the investment performance of their liquid assets, which are used for day-to-day operations including payroll and operating expenses. $500 million in funds could be eligible for the program, which would enable Treasury "to extend its expertise to municipalities and improve investment returns by creating economies of scale".
 The program officially launched on April 23, 2012.
-As of November 2021, the OSIP program is currently managed by Fidelity Investments.
+As of November 2021, the OSIP program is managed by Fidelity Investments.